 My name is Sasha Anderson, and I would be honored to earn your vote and represent our district on the Seattle City Council.

 As I grew and honed my skills, I also knew that in order to be a truly effective social change maker, pursuing a graduate education was an important next step.
-I went on to earn two MA degrees in Sustainable International Development and Coexistence & Conflict from Brandeis University, as well as attended multiple classes in organizing and negotiation at Harvard and MIT.
-Although my time on the east coast was incredible, Seattle has always been my home (plus my Seahawks gear stuck out like a sore thumb), and I made my way back.
+I went on to earn two MA degrees in Sustainable International Development and Coexistence & Conflict from Brandeis University, and as a member of the Program on Negotiation at Harvard, worked alongside and learned from the top mediators and negotiators in the field.
+I walked away from these experiences understanding that unless you are able to build consensus - and on Seattle City Council secure the votes of at least 5 of your peers - the most beautiful vision for our city will go unseen; and we do not have any time to waste.

 Since I first moved to Seattle in 1998, our city’s population has grown by 35%.
 More community members are moving here everyday - people of all ages, backgrounds and passions - who want to establish themselves and their families in this beautiful city.
 We have so much to gain as a district and city with this growth - yet it needs to be tied to equitable policies for both renters and homeowners alike.

 I have always rented in our district, and hope to be able to buy a home one day with my future wife, Ali, and our dog, Honey.
 Right now this is not an achievable goal for our family, as housing costs continue to rise.
 Almost 50% of our city is made up of renters, however there is only one current council member that rents.
-Having more council members who truly understand the renters perspective is critical, especially as our city continues to grow at exponential rates and the amount of renters increases daily.
+Additionally, we have so many members of the LGBTQIA community living and working in Seattle, yet there is no one from the community on city council.

 I would be grateful for the opportunity to hear from you on what you think are the most important issues facing our district, and speak with you about my vision for our city.
 I’m honored to be running, and I hope to earn your vote.